 Amazon has opened an AI-powered convenience store in Seattle, with the goal of avoiding checkout, which is everyone’s least favorite shopping experience.
 Amazon can now easily trace every customer’s interaction with a product thanks to ceiling-mounted cameras and sensors powered by AI.

-AI usage is at the heart of a number of notable success stories.
+AI usage is at the heart of a number of notable success stories such as ChatGPT.
 According to the Harvard Business Review, by training AI software to automatically generate brief news items, the Associated Press was able to produce 12 times more reports.
 As a result of this work, the company’s journalists were able to publish more in-depth articles.

 Deep Patient, an AI-powered tool developed by Mount Sinai’s Icahn School of Medicine, enables doctors to detect high-risk patients before they are diagnosed with diseases.
 According to insideBIGDATA, the technology uses a patient’s medical history to forecast nearly 80 diseases up to a year before they manifest.